siddhigate/a11y-blocks/README.md

 - **Progress:** A component that displays the progress of a task.
 - **Combobox:** A component that combines a text input with a dropdown list of options.
 - **Autocomplete:** A component that suggests and completes the user's input based on a set of options.

+## Contributing 🙌

+A11y Blocks is an open-source project, and contributions are always welcome.
+If you find a bug, have an idea for a new accessible component, or want to improve the existing components, you can create a pull request on GitHub.

+## License 🛡

+A11y Blocks is released under the MIT License.